ClemensFMN/asm-stuff/_posts/2015-02-06-Calling-Assember-2.md

 increases the pointer value

-> add rdi, 8
+> add rdi, 4

-(one float value requires 8 Bytes -> therefore the pointer address is (increases in steps of 8), and decreases the length variable
+(one float value requires 4 Bytes 32 Bits) -> therefore the pointer address is (increases in steps of 4), and decreases the length variable

 > dec rsi

 If ESI is zero, we have summed up all values, and the function returns (with the result being contained in XMM0).

+We can check with the debugger:

+> gdb main

+> b running_sum_asm

+> r

+> p $rsi

+yields 2 (the number of values to add)

+> x/3f $rdi

+shows the values in memory (formatted as floats), whereas

+> x/3x $rdi

+> 0x3f8ccccd      0x400ccccd      0x40b00000

+shows the array as hex values.
+Using [util.py](https://github.com/ClemensFMN/asm-stuff/blob/master/floatingpoint_repr/util.py) converts them into floats.

+To check the correct array access (i.e. increasing DI by 4 in every iteration), we can use

+> x/x $rdi

+0x7fffffffe4e0: 0x3f8ccccd

+> x/x $rdi+1

+0x7fffffffe4e1: 0xcd3f8ccc

+> x/x $rdi+4

+0x7fffffffe4e4: 0x400ccccd

 ### Passing Double Parameters ###

-The programs work in a similar spirit; only difference is to instruct the CPU to use assembler instructions for doubles; i.e. we use the `addsd` instruction for adding instead of `addss` (and `xorsd` instead of `xorss`).
+The programs work in a similar spirit; we need to instruct the CPU to use assembler instructions for doubles; i.e. we use the `addsd` instruction for adding instead of `addss` (and `xorsd` instead of `xorss`) and consider the 64 Bit length of double numbers:

+> add rdi, 8